9R/replicazeron/README.md

 Use the [schematics](https://raw.githubusercontent.com/9R/replicazeron_schematics/main/replicazeron_sch.pdf) as reference.

-The buttons are wired as a matrix with 6 rows and 5 columns.
-The diode direction is column to row.
-Columns 1-4 are the finger towers, the last column attaches the 5-way dpad.
-Rows 1 to 5 are wired to buttons 1 to 5 on each finger, the sixth row is used to connect "special" keys like side keys, analog stick click and base key.
-See keymap code in the qmk repo at `keyboards/handwired/replicazeron/keymaps/*/keymap.c` for details.
+Columns 1 to 4 are the finger towers, the last column attaches the 5way dpad.
+Rows 1 to 5 are wired to button 1 to 5 on each finger.
+The sixth row is used to connect "special" keys like side keys, analog click and base key.

 ![electronics](images/replicazeron_electronics.JPG "electronics")